Self-esteem is a human condition. Although it's a topic of so much discussion and material, many continue to struggle with this area of their lives.

 The most basic need all of us have is to have a sense of personal worth.
 This sense of personal worth has two elements: security and significance.
 Security means being loved and accepted for who we are, regardless of what we do.
 This is what Gloria Steinem calls “core” self-esteem, and psychologists refer to as “global” self-esteem — being loved and accepted.

 Significance means having meaning or purpose in our lives and being adequate for what we do.
 Steinem refers to this as situational self-esteem.
 It’s knowing that we are good at what we do.
 The problem is that we develop a series of false assumptions of what we think will meet our needs for security and significance.
 We usually learn these assumptions in childhood.
-If we don’t experience unconditional love and acceptance as a child, we will experience pressure to have those needs met elsewhere.
-And if we aren’t given a sense of competency and significance in childhood, we will also experience pressure to meet that need elsewhere.
+If we don’t experience unconditional love and acceptance as children, we will experience pressure to have those needs met.
+And if we aren’t given a sense of competency and significance in childhood, we will also experience pressure to meet that need.

-The proper formation of security in childhood — this “intrinsic value” — can be affected by many things, and abuse at many levels is a growing problem.
+The proper formation of security in childhood — this “intrinsic value” — can be negatively affected by many things, including abuse at many levels.
 Living with constant ridicule, contempt, and negativity can affect a child’s security into adulthood.

 Perhaps you’ve overheard a parent criticizing a child.
 It’s not just the words that are used, but also the tone of voice that can deeply affect the child.

-A child hearing this continually internalizes the words and tone, and they can become part of her view of herself.
-The tape in her mind plays the messages back as significant information learned from her parents.
+Children hearing this continually internalizes the words and tone, and these can become part of their view of themselves.
+The tape in their mind plays the messages back as significant information learned from their parents.
 Some parents put enormous pressure on their children to perform.
 Children in these situations often grow up to be overachievers with the voice of their parents’ disapproval ringing in their ears.
 The child within is now inhabiting an adult body.

-What assumptions, as adult women in today’s world, do we hold on to?
+What assumptions, as adults in today’s world, do we hold on to?